Search for ebooks in:

 Although your instructor may not want you to quote or cite an encyclopedia article they are useful for getting an overview on a topic.
 Entries often contain references or bibliographies that may lead you to other sources of information.

 Dictionaries are handy to check definitions and spelling.
 Specialized dictionaries include the Fairchild dictionary of fashion, Dictionary of Fashion History and Historical Dictionary of the Fashion Industry.

 The library provides access to encyclopedias and dictionaries in print and electronic formats.
 You will need to come into the library for the printed books.
-Some online resources, like Wikipedia, are freely available on the web while other subscription-based resources, like the Berg Encyclopedia of World Dress and Fashion, may require you to input your user name and password.
+Subscription-based resources, like the Berg Encyclopedia of World Dress and Fashion, require you to input your user name and password.

 The library catalogue lists both scholarly and popular books.

 To help you determine if a book is a "scholarly" title, use the following list to help you decide: